Dendermonde: Events

 Dendermonde likes to be known for its decennial procession, featuring the heroic horse: Ros Beiaard.
 Legend has this horse saving his master and his three brothers from capture by Charlemagne.
 The annual Parade of the three Giants of the Guilds Indian, Mars and Goliath, have the title of Masterpieces of the Oral and Intangible Heritage of Humanity by UNESCO.
 This parade takes place on the last Thursday of August.

+On 10 August 2026, De Brand construction workers unearthed €9m in gold (coins, nuggets and numbered bullion bars), in a bag in a bricked-in cellar wall beneath the villa built for the original brewery owner, Theophilus Van Assche, in the late 1800s, at a former brewery on Van Langenhovestraat in Sint-Gillis-bij-Dendermonde, now owned by CAW Oost-Vlaanderen Police took the gold to a safe location.
+The East Flanders prosecutor's office spokesman Hanne Ollevier said: "At the moment, it is not known what that gold comes from and also legally not to whom that gold belongs (Op dit moment is niet geweten waarvan dat goud afkomstig is en ook juridisch niet aan wie dat goud toebehoort)" Theophile Van Assche's 3 children of never married.
+In 1982, after the last member of the family died, the building was donated to Dendermonde Abbey.

 Sport

-Dendermonde is home to Rugby Union club Dendermondse RC, champions of the Belgian Elite League in the 2011/12 season.
+Dendermonde is home to Rugby Union club Dendermondse RC, champions of the Belgian Elite League in 2012, 2016, 2017, 2018, 2023, 2024 and 2025.